openvinotoolkit/training_extensions/pytorch_toolkit/human_pose_estimation/README_single.md

 ## OpenVINO demo <a name="openvino-demo"/>

 OpenVINO provides multi-person pose estimation demo, which is able to use these models as pose estimation networks.
-Please, see details in the demo [readme](https://github.com/opencv/open_model_zoo/tree/demos/python_demos/single_human_pose_estimation_demo/README.md).
+Please, see details in the [demo](https://github.com/opencv/open_model_zoo/tree/develop/demos/python_demos/single_human_pose_estimation_demo).

 ## Citation: